 Hi everyone!
-Let's continue configuring the Windows Azure Recovery Services.
+Let's continue configuring the Microsoft Azure Recovery Services.
 Last time, we finished with loading the certificates necessary for working with the service.
-Now, let's finally set up the Windows Azure Backup Agent for performing the backup.
+Now, let's finally set up the Microsoft Azure Backup Agent for performing the backup.

-Customers increasingly want to move their existing solutions into the cloud, and the Windows Azure platform is becoming more and more popular in the field of cloud calculations.
+Customers increasingly want to move their existing solutions into the cloud, and the Microsoft Azure platform is becoming more and more popular in the field of cloud calculations.

 Greetings to all the Internet dwellers out there, and a happy beginning of a new week!
 We continue migrating the database using SQL Azure Federations.
 As you may remember, previously we selected the table and the field we will be using to divide our database into shards.
 Let?s do it!